hachyderm/community/community.hachyderm.io/content/en/docs/moderation/covenant/_index.md

     - We do not moderate people for existing in public.
 This includes, but is not limited to, “acting Black”, “acting gay”, being visibly a member of a particular religion, and so on.
-1. **We reject the [Paradox of Tolerance](https://en.wikipedia.org/wiki/Paradox_of_tolerance).**<br />
+1. **We will not create the [Paradox of Tolerance](https://en.wikipedia.org/wiki/Paradox_of_tolerance).**<br />
 Whenever there is a choice that needs to be made between the impact of individual actions and community safety, we will choose community safety.
-1. **We will determine if moderation action will cause additional harm rather than increasing community safety and/or decreasing risk to the community. (“to mod or not to mod”)**<br />
+1. **We will only take moderation action where doing so increases community safety and/or decreases community risk.**<br />
+For every report, we do an analysis to determine whether or not taking moderator action will improve community safety or decrease community risk.
+If the best action to take is to not react, then we will not react.<br />
-We understand the limits of what we are able to moderate.
+For off server users in particular we _also_ recognize the limits of what we are able to moderate.
 Users on the fediverse who did not agree to our server rules are not subject to them.
-In cases where we are handling an off server user/account report, we do an analysis to determine whether taking moderator action (or not) decreases risk to the community.
-In situations where we still need to moderate, we choose  the action(s) that minimize or eliminate that risk to our community.
+In these cases we are solely evaluating what, if any, moderation action will protect our community and its members rather than evaluating if a user who never agreed to our specific rules is abiding by them.
 1. **We understand that people need space and safety to grow.**<br />
 We understand that it is impossible for everyone to know everything, and that includes us.
 We do not expect our community